marionmari/pyGP_PR/doc/_build/html/_sources/demoRegression.txt

 First, generate the exact data from the GPML example (this data is hardcoded in data/regression_data.npz).

-First specify the mean function meanfunc, covariance function covfunc of a GP and a likelihood function, likfunc.
+cFirst specify the mean function meanfunc, covariance function covfunc of a GP and a likelihood function, likfunc.
 The corresponding hyperparameters are specified in the :class:`src.Tools.utils.hyperParameters` class.

 The mean function is composite, adding (using :func:`src.Core.means.meanSum` function) a linear (:func:`src.Core.means.meanLinear`) and a